Who Is Timothée Chalamet?

 #MeToo, Time's Up and Woody Allen

-Another film that Chalamet has worked on is Woody Allen's A Rainy Day In New York City.
+Another film that prominently features Chalamet is Woody Allen's A Rainy Day In New York City.
 Chalamet filmed his scenes — with co-stars Selena Gomez and Elle Fanning — in 2017.
-However, the advent of the #MeToo and Time's Up movements, which call out the sexual harassment, assault, discrimination and predatory behavior that many powerful figures (predominantly men) have gotten away with in both the film industry and society at large, drew attention to Allen's past and raised questions for Chalamet about his choice to sign on with Allen.
+However, the advent of the #MeToo and Time's Up movements, which called out the sexual harassment, assault, discrimination and predatory behavior that many powerful figures (predominantly men) have gotten away with in both the film industry and society at large, drew attention to Allen's past and raised questions for Chalamet about his choice to sign on with Allen.

 Chalamet also expressed his support for Time's Up at the 2018 SAG Awards, telling E!
 News, "With the centralization, the Time's Up movement and hopefully at award shows like this, conversation's getting out there.
 Equality in the workplace, 50/50 by 2020, these are messages that are getting out there now."